 Safety and Security

-Due to the potential for violence, U.S. citizens should avoid political rallies and street demonstrations and stay aware of their safety at all times.
+Due to the potential for violence, U.S. citizens should avoid political rallies and street demonstrations and maintain situational awareness to events or activities around them at all times.

 Travelers should also be aware that the standards of construction are often lower than those found in the United States.
-These lower standards have contributed to building collapses, fires, and reports of electrical shock, including the death of a Westerner from electrocution at the Stellar Lodge in Takoradi (Ghana’s Western Region).
+These lower standards have contributed to building collapses, fires, and reports of electrical shock.

 To stay connected: